AdamusPL/F1-Adder/README.md

 18. Sargeant
 19. Hulkenberg
 20. Magnussen
-# For Race, you have to bet fastest lap additionally, so under bets like above you have to write e.g.:
+# For Race, you have to predict fastest lap additionally, so under predictions like above you have to write e.g.:
 NO: Verstappen

 # Joker
 Participant has also ability to use Joker in 3 non-Sprint racing weekends and 1 Sprint racing weekend over one season which doubles points received from every session in that weekend.
-In order to use it - participant has to write "(J)" under the bets like above
+In order to use it - participant has to write "(J)" under the predictions like above

 # Topic of the mail
 It has to include country and name of the session, e.g.: "united-states QUALIFYING"